pomerium/pomerium/docs/guides/upstream-mtls.md

     > no client certificate available

-    In the next section we'll adjust the OpenSSL server to require a client certificate and edit our Pomerium configuration to provide one.
+    In the next section, we'll adjust the OpenSSL server to require a client certificate and edit our Pomerium configuration to provide one.

 ## Install Pomerium Client Certificate